What is Gamut

-An overview of SuperAgent, the platform for building and running personal AI agents in secure containers.
+An overview of Gamut, the platform for building and running personal AI agents in secure containers.

-SuperAgent is a platform for building and running personal AI agents.
+Gamut is a platform for building and running AI agents.
 You create agents, give them instructions, connect them to your accounts, and let them work autonomously in the background -- inside secure, containerized sandboxes.

 How it works

 You interact with agents through a chat interface.
 You can send messages, ask questions, assign tasks, and watch the agent work in real time.
-Agents remember context across sessions, learn your preferences over time, and can be scheduled to run tasks on their own.
+Agents remember context across sessions, learn your preferences over time, and can be scheduled to run tasks on their own (at a scheduled time, or on a trigger).

 Key capabilities